hangyesheng/dayu-for-sylixos/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Add one of the following kinds:
+Add one of the following kinds: bug cleanup documentation enhancement test
-/kind bug
-/kind cleanup
-/kind documentation
-/kind feature
-/kind test
-/kind design

-Optionally add one or more of the following kinds if applicable:
-/kind api-change
-/kind failing-test
 -->